visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 Many file formats save this information so it can be made available later to post-processing tools such as VisIt_.
 VisIt_ uses cycles and times to help you navigate through time in your database by providing the same time frame of reference that your simulation used.
 VisIt_'s can show the current time value as you scroll through time using the time slider.
-Cycle and time values for the current time-state are often displayed in the visualization window.
+Cycle and time values for the current timestate are often displayed in the visualization window.
 Returning cycle and time values from your plugin is completely optional.
 In fact, returning cycle and time values for data such as CAD drawings does not make sense.
 Since returning cycles and times is optional in a VisIt_ database reader plugin, you can choose to not implement the methods that return cycles and times.